 Factor-Based Funds: What Are They, and Should You Invest in Them?

 Till about a few years back, investors could choose from either active or passive funds.
 The proponents of active funds say they have the flexibility of selecting stocks and the potential to generate alpha over the benchmark index.
 The proponents of passive funds say they are low-cost solutions for market returns, specifically as active funds will find it increasingly difficult to beat the benchmark index in future.
 But what if you could combine the benefits of active and passive funds in a single scheme?
-That is what factor-based funds offer.
-Recently, many AMCs have started offering factor-based funds.
+That is what factor-based mutual funds in India offer.
+Recently, many AMCs have started offering factor funds.
 So, what are these and should you invest in them?
 Let us explore.

 What Is a Factor Based Mutual Fund?

-A factor-based offers a combination of features of active and passive funds.
+A factor-based mutual fund offers a combination of features of active and passive funds.
 It chooses a benchmark market capitalisation index like that of a passive fund.
 Let us take the example of the Nifty 200 Index, a market capitalisation index.
 To the Nifty 200 Index, a factor (investing rule or set of investing rules) is applied like that of an active fund.
 For example, the 'Momentum' factor/rule is applied to the Nifty 200 Index, and accordingly, a new strategy index, i.e. Nifty 200 Momentum 30 Index, is derived.

 The Nifty 200 Momentum 30 Index has 30 high momentum stocks chosen from the universe of 200 large and mid-cap stocks that are a part of the Nifty 200 Index.
 On this strategy index, an AMC can then launch a factor-based fund, i.e. a Nifty 200 Momentum 30 ETF or index fund.
 So, a factor-based fund selects a market capitalisation index like a passive fund, applies some factor(s), i.e. a set of investing rule(s) like an active fund, and gives you the best of both.